j23-cs167/j23-cs167.github.io/syllabus.md

 ## Covid-19 Course and University Policies:

 ### Masks and Social Distancing
-When we do meet in person, we will all wear masks and maintain social distance to minimize the likelihood of the spread of the novel coronavirus.
+When we do meet in person, we will all wear masks to minimize the likelihood of the spread of the novel coronavirus.
 Doing so is not only a requirement in our class, but is also a campus-wide policy.
 I will ask those who choose not to wear a mask to leave the classroom and, following guidance from the Provost’s office, I will alert the dean of students’ office.

-### Camera Use during Virtual Attendance:
-A significant part of your learning in this course will depend on your active and attentive engagement in class discussions and other collaborative learning opportunities.
-I encourage you to turn on your camera during online collaborative exchanges to help sustain a sense of community and co-presence as we learn together.
-However, doing so is not required; if you have reservations about doing so (or an inconsistent, slow internet connection, etc.) having your camera turned off is also completely acceptable.

 ### Instructions for Students who Test Positive
 If you test positive for Covid-19 or have been exposed and need to isolate yourself, please send an email to dos@drake.edu from your Drake email account and